ealtili/Blog/AWS/AccountsIdentityResources.md.md

 Now external identities
 can be granted access

-such as Julie in the middle
+such as John in the middle

 if you explicitly want
 to allow this access.